ftramer/LM_Memorization/README.md

-# Training data extraction on GPT-2
+# Training data extraction from GPT-2

 This repository contains code for extracting training data from GPT-2, following the approach of the following paper: